SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* separate out / show as a deleted item in validate results wwhen a deleted item is validates and don't make into a link that goes nowhere

 * use linkgenerator instead of hardcoding in visualiser and validate results, perhaps wrap in service

 * enhanced error notifications: publish to slack channel?